htcondor/htcondor-python-bindings-tutorials/MAINTENANCE.md

 1. Execute all of the notebooks by running `binder/exec.sh`.
 This will create a Docker container with a bind mount back to the `tutorials/` directory and run all of the notebooks it finds there.
+1. Check the output of `binder/exec.sh` carefully, looking for execution errors that prevent notebooks from being executed and written back to disk.
+1. Open the notebooks themselves and check that their output looks correct.
+   Look for cells that have raised exceptions in particular: some are intentional, but errors may have crept in.
-1. Copy the resulting `.ipnyb` files (which now contains the output cells) into the appropriate place under `docs/apis/python-bindings` in the main HTCondor repository.
+1. Once you are satisfied that the output is correct, copy the resulting `.ipnyb` files (which now contains the output cells) into the appropriate place under `docs/apis/python-bindings` in the main HTCondor repository.
    You may also need to check for changed structure of the tutorials directory (the contents and structure of this repository should be considered authoritative).